Golf Tutorials

 Step 2: The Unraveling and Rotation

-Immediately after that small lateral shift, the real engine kicks in.
-Now, your hips can begin to actively and powerfully rotate open towards the target.
-This "unravels" the tension you created in your backswing, pulling your torso, shoulders, and finally, your arms and the club through the impact A'one.
-It is this powerful-out action is a sequence to produce.
+Immediately after that small lateral shift, your hips should powerfully rotate open towards the target.
+This "unravels" the tension you created in your backswing, leading your torso, shoulders, and finally, your arms and the club through the impact zone.

-At the moment of impact, your hips should be significantly more "open" (rotated towards the target) than your shoulders.
-If you freeze a pro’s swing at this moment, you’ll see their belt buckle is pointing well left of the target (for a righty), while their chest is still facing more towards the ball.
-This separation between the hips and shoulders is often called the "X-Factor," and it is the key ingredient for creating lag and multiplying clubhead speed.
+At the moment of impact, your hips should be more "open" (rotated towards the target) than your shoulders.
+This separation is often called the "X-Factor," and it is the key ingredient for creating lag and multiplying clubhead speed.

 Common Hip Faults to Watch Out For

-Understanding the theory is great, but spotting common mistakes in your own swing is how you improve.
-Here are three major hip-related faults that hold golfers back:
+Understanding the theory is important, but recognizing common mistakes in your own swing is how you improve.
+Here are three major hip-related faults:

-• The Spin-Out: This happens when you try to rotate the hips aggressively but forget the all-important initial lateral shift.
-The hips just spin in place, throwing the club "over the top" and causing nasty pulls or slices.
-Your hands and arms don’t have space to swing a golf course.
-Instead, it gets lost a lot a space on them and is all alone.
+• The Spin-Out: This happens when you rotate the hips aggressively without the initial lateral shift.
+The hips spin in place, causing the club to be thrown "over the top," leading to pulls or slices.

 Drills to Feel the Right Hip Movement

-Reading about it is one thing, but feeling it is another. here are a couple a great drills out there trying to get better.
-Try both drills out.
+Reading about hip movement is one thing, but feeling it is another.
+Here are a couple of great drills to try.

 1. The Alignment Stick Drill

 • Take your normal stance and thread an alignment stick through the front belt loops of your pants.
-The stick should be parallel with your feet and now to you see just how much your a hip a whole back to us and us a golf a great idea of a way back a lot of space.
-The whole body will get a back a more on.
+The stick should be parallel with your feet to visually teach you hip rotation.

 2. The Step-Through Drill